 It describes the current date when the email was sent in long format.

 It shows the descriptive name of the hyperlink which is known as link alias.
 This string works towards populating with the value of the link’s alias or the complete URL in case no alias is specifically described at the link level.
 Further, you can use this personalization string only with the web analytics connector.
 All in all, this string lets the web analytics program in identifying web activity that begins from an individual link within the email.
-However, link values developed via personalization strings doesn’t reflect on the %%linkname%% value.
+However, link values developed via personalization strings in marketing cloud don’t reflect on the %%linkname%% value.

 It depicts the internal name of the email.